-I started writing when I was in the 4th grade.
-I remember my teacher, Mrs. Fong, would post my stories and poems on the bulletin board.
-My home life was chaotic and writing was a way to exit out of the poverty and pain at that time.
-While my mom tried to figure out how to put on the food on the table, I wrote poems and stories and created illustrations.
+I started writing when I was in the 4th grade in Stockton, California.
+My teacher, Mrs. Fong, posted my stories and poems on the bulletin board.
+My home life was chaotic and writing was an exit out of the poverty and pain at that time.
+While my mom tried to figure out how to put on the food on the table, I wrote poems, stories and created illustrations.

 At 11-years-old I had my first story published in a kid’s magazine.
-My mom and dad were divorced.
-I spent summers at his house working in his garden and writing stories.
+My mom and dad divorced and I spent summers at his house working in his garden and writing stories.
 We moved from Stockton, California to Keeau, Hawaii.
-I hated my new high-school and got kicked out of high school at 16 because of fighting.
+I hated my new high-school and got kicked out at 16 because of fighting.
 That same year I started college at the University of Hawaii-Hilo.

 I’ve never thought of myself as spectacularly creative.
 Just a hard-working hack that tries to put out copy that resonates with the audience and “makes bank” as my son Chris would say.
 The people that keep me sane through this journey are: